minio/minio/docs/docker/distributed-minio-docker-windows.md

 ```
 docker-compose.exe up
 ```
-Minio browser will be simply accessible at one of the port 9001-9004.
+Minio browser will be simply accessible at one of the ports 9001-9004.

 ## 3. Explore Further